LoyVanBeek/pyQrJotari/README.md

 pyQrJotari
 ==========

-Python port of the C#-written Jotari-QRcode program for Linux
+Python port of the C#-written Jotari-QRcode program for Linux.
+It is intended to run cross-platform.